 15th January 2018 Blog

 Sheet metal fabrication involves a broad range of processes that can often be confused.
-As a result, we’ve created a beginner’s guide to sheet metal fabrication and the processes that are involved.
+As a result, we’ve created a beginner’s guide to sheet metal fabrication, sometimes referred to as metalworking, and the techniques that are involved.

 In the broadest sense, sheet metal fabrication is the creation of metal structures by using a variety of processes.
 Most often sheets of steel or other metal materials are processed and assembled to create a larger final product.
 In order to bind these smaller components, processes such as welding are used to provide a high-quality finish that create a range of products of varying shapes and sizes.

-Each project is different but are primarily constructed using four key phases.
+Each project is different but is primarily constructed using the following key phases.

 Although different companies approach the design process in a variety of ways, here at Alpha Manufacturing, clients are offered the opportunity to provide design specifications at the beginning and work alongside our design and NPI (New Product Introduction) teams to tweak designs for manufacture.
 This is an integral part of the process and can determine the economic efficiency and best manufacturing approach of a project.
 Ensuring that a dedicated and experienced Designer, trained in CAD (computer aided design), is present at this phase is vital to creating a high specification final product.

 Once the design has been formalised, these designs are translated into a language that is understood by the machinery that create the products – this is known as the programming process.
 Parts are drawn and then “nested” in 2D form onto a metal sheet, making sure that material utilisation is maximised.